PowerDNS-Admin/PowerDNS-Admin/deploy/kubernetes/README.md

-#Files to deploy pdns-admin on kubernetes
+#Files to deploy PowerDNS-Admin on kubernetes